 |Family 2 adults + up to 3 children - Auckland Pass||£28.00 per ticket type|

-Tickets will go on sale midday 11th September, with pre-booking initially available to March 2020.
+Tickets now on sale, with pre-booking initially available to March 2020.
 Ticket price includes admission to the Bishop Trevor Gallery, a temporary exhibition space within Auckland Castle, which opened in June 2019 and had previously being running on a standalone ticket.

 The Auckland Pass includes entry to the Mining Art Gallery and Auckland Tower as well as Auckland Castle and the Bishop Trevor Gallery..